erikwastaken/AdventOfCode2021/README.md

 Find the calendar [here](https://adventofcode.com/2021)

 ## Setup
-- clone the repository and build it via the Makefile by running <i>make</i>
+Clone the repository and build it via the Makefile by running <i>make</i>
-from the command line in the project root
+from the command line in the project root.\
+Optionally, create a directory named <i>input</i> as the default location for the input files.

 ## How it works
 <pre>